Tycho10101/Simple-File-Server/documentation.md

 ## Packet Structure

-Packets in this Simple File Server can be in the form of JSON-encoded messages.
+Packets in this Simple File Server are in the form of JSON-encoded messages.
 Each message contains a `mode` property that indicates the purpose or type of the message.
-The server processes different modes, such as "grab," "send," and "dir," to handle various client requests.
+The server processes different modes, such as "grab," "send," "dir," "delete," and "rename," to handle various client requests.

 ## Packet Handling Process